wp-plugins/wordpress-ecommerce/readme.txt

 Developed from the ground up to make it **simple** to set up a stylish online shop, MarketPress has all the features you need, including:

-* Multiple payment gateways (PayPal, Authorize.net, Google checkout, 2checkout, Moneybookers and more)
+* Multiple payment gateways (PayPal, Authorize.net, Google checkout, 2checkout, Moneybookers, eWay, Cubepoints and more)
 * Works great with any WordPress theme and looks great with AJAXy goodness
 * Fully internationalized by the WPML crew
 * Sell real objects, or digital downloads (with limits and tracking!), with ease